Adaptive Modality Balanced Online Knowledge Distillation for Brain-Eye-Computer based Dim Object Detection: System Design and Data Collection

 \subsection{ESSVP Paradigm}

 To elicit ERPs more efficiently and obtain the EEG-image data, we propose the ESSVP paradigm according to the RSVP~\cite{zhang2020benchmark} and the AVEP~\cite{fan2022dc} experimental paradigm.
+Compared to the RSVP paradigm, the ESSVP paradigm offers improved processing of complex UAV-captured imagery, enabling detection of dim targets rather than conspicuous ones.
 In this paradigm, visual stimuli are presented at a slow and controlled pace, providing the subjects sufficient time to search for specific targets.
 By integrating eye movement technology, we can accurately track the observer's gaze and determine the specific areas of interest during the dim target recognition task.

-The ESSVP paradigm firstly presents the experiment guidance for 1 min, and then the target example is shown to the subject for 3$\sim$4\,s, as illustrated in Fig.~\ref{figurelabel4}.
+The ESSVP paradigm first presents experimental guidance for 1 minute, followed by displaying the target example to the subject for 3–4 seconds, as shown in Fig.~\ref{figurelabel4}.
 In this formal experiment, participants view 16 sequences of stimuli, each containing 50 images.
 These sequences are evenly divided into two sessions according to the region marking method.
 In each session, the first six sequences display images of toy models such as armored vehicles and airplanes, taken in simple scenes, with each image shown for 3\,s.
 The last two sequences in each session present real images of real models, taken in complex scenes, with each image displayed for 4\,s.
 The target in the first six sequences is the armored model, whereas in the last two sequences, the target is the vehicle.
 The different types of images used in the ESSVP paradigm are illustrated in Fig.~\ref{figurelabel5-1}.